Global Agenda Council on Financing & Capital 2012-2014

 - A failure by the media to present bias-free reports about the financial system

-The Council took steps to address this cycle in two specific ways.
+The Council has taken steps to address thevicious circle in two ways.
 The first was to identify how mistrust of financial institutions and regulators stems from a lack of understanding of the roles banks should perform.
-This work was validated at a session entitled “Banks in the Real Economy” at the Annual Meeting 2013.
-The second was the drafting of a white paper – “Breaking the Logjam of Capital Allocation” – which was used during the Annual Meeting to raise awareness and provide thought-leadership on these issues.
-The Council Chair also presented this white paper at the financial services “Access to Capital” private session at the Annual Meeting.
+This work was validated in a session entitled “Banks in the Real Economy” at the World Economic Forum Annual Meeting 2013.
+The second was the drafting of a white paper, “Breaking the Logjam of Capital Allocation”, which was used during the Annual Meeting to raise awareness and provide thought leadership on the issues.
+The Council Chair also presented the white paper at the Financial Services Industries’“Access to Capital” private session at the Annual Meeting.

-For the next 12 months, the Council’s objective is to further define the impediments that prevent small and medium-sized enterprises (SMEs) from accessing financing.
-It is focusing on these companies because of their extensive contribution to economic growth.
+For the following 12 months, the Council’s objective was to further define the impediments that prevent small and medium-sized enterprises (SMEs) from accessing financing.
+The Council is focusing on such companies because of their extensive contribution to economic growth.

 The Council will conduct a brief survey and use the results to provide an opinion on the differences between perceptions of what is happening in the SME space and reality.
 The ultimate goal is to use the Council’s survey results, as well as other literature, to find ways to improve access to finance for SMEs.